Therapsida: Evolutionary history

 Therapsids evolved from a group of pelycosaurs called sphenacodonts.
 Therapsids became the dominant land animals in the Middle Permian, displacing the pelycosaurs.
 Therapsida consists of four major clades: the dinocephalians, the herbivorous anomodonts, the carnivorous biarmosuchians, and the mostly carnivorous theriodonts.
 After a brief burst of evolutionary diversity, the dinocephalians died out in the later Middle Permian (Guadalupian) but the anomodont dicynodonts as well as the theriodont gorgonopsians and therocephalians flourished, being joined at the very end of the Permian by the first of the cynodonts.

-Like all land animals, the therapsids were seriously affected by the Permian–Triassic extinction event, with the very successful gorgonopsians and the biarmosuchians dying out altogether and the remaining groups—dicynodonts, therocephalians, and cynodonts—reduced to a handful of species each by the earliest Triassic.
-The dicynodonts, now represented by a single group of large stocky herbivores, the Kannemeyeriiformes, and the medium-sized cynodonts (including both carnivorous and herbivorous forms), flourished worldwide throughout the Early and Middle Triassic.
+Like all land animals, the therapsids were seriously affected by the Permian–Triassic extinction event, with the very successful gorgonopsians and the biarmosuchians dying out altogether and the remaining groups—dicynodonts, therocephalians and cynodonts—reduced to a handful of species each by the earliest Triassic.
+Surviving dicynodonts were represented by two families of disaster taxa (Lystrosauridae and Myosauridae), the scarcely known Kombuisia, and a single group of large stocky herbivores, the Kannemeyeriiformes, which were the only dicynodont lineage to thrive during the Triassic.
+They and the medium-sized cynodonts (including both carnivorous and herbivorous forms) flourished worldwide throughout the Early and Middle Triassic.
 They disappear from the fossil record across much of Pangea at the end of the Carnian (Late Triassic), although they continued for some time longer in the wet equatorial band and the south.

 Some exceptions were the still further derived eucynodonts.
 At least three groups of them survived.
 They all appeared in the Late Triassic period.
 The extremely mammal-like family, Tritylodontidae, survived into the Early Cretaceous.
 Another extremely mammal-like family, Tritheledontidae, are unknown later than the Early Jurassic.
 Mammaliaformes was the third group, including Morganucodon and similar animals.
 Some taxonomists refer to these animals as "mammals", though most limit the term to the mammalian crown group.

 The non-eucynodont cynodonts survived the Permian–Triassic extinction; Thrinaxodon, Galesaurus and Platycraniellus are known from the Early Triassic.
 By the Middle Triassic, however, only the eucynodonts remained.

-The therocephalians, relatives of the cynodonts, managed to survive the Permian-Triassic extinction and continued to diversify through the Early Triassic period.
+The therocephalians, relatives of the cynodonts, managed to survive the Permian–Triassic extinction and continued to diversify through the Early Triassic period.
 Approaching the end of the period, however, the therocephalians were in decline to eventual extinction, likely outcompeted by the rapidly diversifying Saurian lineage of diapsids, equipped with sophisticated respiratory systems better suited to the very hot, dry and oxygen-poor world of the End-Triassic.

-Dicynodonts were among the most successful groups of therapsids during the Late Permian, and survived through to near the end of the Triassic.
+Dicynodonts were among the most successful groups of therapsids during the Late Permian; they survived through to near the end of the Triassic.

 Mammals are the only living therapsids.
 The mammalian crown group, which evolved in the Early Jurassic period, radiated from a group of mammaliaforms that included the docodonts.
 The mammaliaforms themselves evolved from probainognathians, a lineage of the eucynodont suborder.